MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc.md

 ### [Linking Microsoft Accounts with Publisher Accounts (XR-013)](xr/live-pc-xr013.md)

-On Xbox One, titles that use partner-hosted services or accounts that require credentials must link that account with the user’s Microsoft account.
+On Xbox One (or later), titles that use partner-hosted services or accounts that require credentials must link that account with the user's Microsoft account.

-Outside of Xbox One, titles can choose to allow account linking to support their game experience.
+Outside of Xbox One (or later), titles can choose to allow account linking to support their game experience.

 If account linking is enabled within the title, the following rules apply:
 * Users must be notified of the account linking and given the choice to opt-out.